-The Medical Laboratory Technician is a representative of Southwestern College and a guest in the clinical site.
-Each student is expected to demonstrate professionalism through appropriate attitude, personal appearance, and performance of clinical responsibilities.
+The Medical Laboratory Technician is a representative of Southwestern College and a guest at the clinical site.
+Each student is expected to demonstrate professionalism through an appropriate attitude, personal appearance, and performance of clinical responsibilities.

 - 1. CLOTHES Clean and unwrinkled scrubs covered with a white lab coat.
 Most uniform shops carry uniforms appropriate to the health care setting.
 Street clothes are not permitted at clinical sites. - 2.
 LAB COAT A lab coat and nametag must be worn at all times in the laboratory.
-Your nametag should be worn in all testing areas and non-testing areas.

-- 3. SHOES Sandals or open toe shoes are not permitted.
-Shoes with soft soles to prevent slips/falls on hard surface floors are recommended. - 4.
+Your nametag should be worn in all testing areas and non-testing areas. - 3.
+SHOES Shoes with soft soles to prevent slips/falls on hard surface floors are required.
+Sandals, crocks, open heel, open toe, shoes with heels or wedges, boots, etc. are not permitted. - 4.
 COSMETICS Facial cosmetics may be used with discretion. - 5.
 NAILS No artificial nails are to be worn.
 Nails should be kept short and clean. - 6.
 HAIR Hair should be clean and neat.
 Hair that is longer than shoulder length must be pulled back and secured so that it does not interfere with or become a hazard while working.
 At no time should the hair interfere with or obstruct the student's ability to see clearly (regardless of length). - 7.
 PERFUME Heavy (strong) perfume or cologne is not permitted; it is recommended that no fragrances be used. - 8.
-SMOKING Smoking is not permitted in any of the clinical sites, student labs or classrooms. - 9.
+SMOKING Smoking is not permitted in/at any of the clinical sites, student labs or classrooms. - 9.
 JEWELRY Wedding bands, wristwatches, ear studs for pierced ears are acceptable.
 No long decorative chains, necklaces or bracelets. - 10.
-STANDARD PRECAUTIONS - Gloves must be worn at all times when working with biological materials.
+STANDARD PRECAUTIONS Gloves must be worn at all times when working with biological materials.
 Protective eyewear, if glasses are not worn, will be worn at all times when working with any procedure or equipment that could create an aerosol. - 11.
 HYGIENE Good personal hygiene is expected and encouraged at all times. - 12.
 ID Badge Issued SWC student ID badge will be worn at all times while participating in any activities involved with the Medical Laboratory Technician program. - 13.
 Any clothes that serve as the first line of defense (surgical gown, lab coat, gloves, etc.) during testing procedures or in the lab are not allowed to be worn in public or non-testing areas.
-These should stay on site, unless to be laundered, if not supplied by the hospital. - 14.
+Lab coats that require laundering are worn and stored in clean areas only and taken home to be laundered, if not supplied by the hospital. - 14.
 A student arriving to class or lab dressed improperly will be asked to leave until they meet the dress standards.
 Absences due to improper dress are an unexcused absence.